opensfp/OpenSFP-UI/README.md

-# opensfp
+# OpenSFP-UI

-> A Graphical Frontend for opensfp.
+> A Graphical Frontend for OpenSFP.

 #### Build Setup